 This unique new model of sharing a beautiful old building means you know your donations are going to support programs at the Arts Center and helping to grow our important community work (not to a corporate entity charging high rents for a space in such a busy part of Seattle).

-is providing a space for both instruction & performance opportunities in a beautifully restored historic building.
-We encourage 100’s of developing artists from 1 years old to 81 years and older!
+We provide a space for both instruction & performance opportunities in a beautifully restored historic building and encourage 100’s of developing artists each year from ages 1 years old to 81 years and older!
 We strive for collaboration and multi-arts events (like The Round), concerts, dance events, storytelling series like The Moth, community workshops, and more.

 Our unique location in the center of Seattle & low operation costs allows audiences to attend events & performances that are accessible for all ages, incomes, and skill levels.
 The Fremont Abbey also fulfills the Fremont Neighborhood Plan’s directive to have a community Arts Center.
-We pull in people from many other neighborhoods who do not have Arts Centers such as Ballard, Greenwood, U-District, and Wallingford as we are currently the only remaining community arts center in all of North Seattle (as far as we know).
 We also provide space for local nonprofits and artist groups to create exciting new events and programs, not to mention lots of benefit auctions and events!

 No violence, hate speech, verbal or physical assault or other abuse will be permitted by anyone on the premises.
 We reserve the right to refuse service to any customer who’s presence in the Abbey detracts from the safety, welfare, and well-being of other patrons.